CodeWeazle/json-mapper/README.md

 ## Libraries

-At the time being, the dependencies used by *json-mapper* are
+At the time being, the dependencies used by *kilauea* are

 ```
 	<properties>